-If you distribute your app outside of the App Store, you need to host the on-demand resources yourself.
+If you distribute your app outside of the store, you need to host the on-demand resources yourself.
 The manifest file is an XML plist used by a device to find, download, and install apps from your web server.

 If you want to test a build created from bitcode, check “Export from bitcode.”

-Bitcode is an intermediate representation of your compiled app that allows the App Store to build your binaries, described in Bitcode (iOS, watchOS).
-You can test builds created from bitcode using Xcode, but should also test the builds created by the App Store using TestFlight, described in Distributing Your App Using TestFlight (iOS, watchOS).
+Bitcode is an intermediate representation of your compiled app that allows the store to build your binaries, described in Bitcode.
+You can test binaries created from bitcode using Xcode, but should also test the binaries created by the store using TestFlight, described in Distributing Your App Using TestFlight (iOS, tvOS, watchOS).